-It only takes 3 ingredients to make copycat Tagalong Cookies.
-Made with Ritz crackers, peanut butter, and chocolate, this simple no-bake cookie is an easy way to enjoy a homemade version of a Girl Scout Tagalong Cookie.
+It only takes 3 ingredients to make Copycat Tagalong Cookies.
+Made with butter crackers, peanut butter, and chocolate, this simple recipe is an easy way to enjoy the flavors of a Girl Scout Tagalong Cookie in a no-bake treat.

 Even though my mom referred to these simple no-bake cookies as Ritz Cracker Cookies, to this day I still call them Homemade Tagalong Cookies, as they have all the elements of the famous Girl Scout cookie.
 A crisp base from the salty cracker, creamy peanut butter, and a rich chocolate coating.